vanhungtran/atcddd/LOGO_README.md

 - **For CRAN:** Option 5 (minimalist) or Option 1 (hierarchy) are more conservative
 - **For presentations:** Option 2 (network) or Option 4 (pills) are visually striking
 - **For academic papers:** Option 1 (hierarchy) or Option 5 (minimalist) are more formal
+- **Dark themes:** All options work perfectly thanks to transparent backgrounds!

 ## Preview Before Deciding

 Open all files in `man/figures/` and compare side-by-side before choosing!

+**Pro tip:** Preview logos on both white and dark backgrounds to see how the transparency looks.